U.S. targets Chinese bank, company, two individuals over North Korea

 The U.S. Treasury Department said in an online notice published on Thursday the Bank of Dandong had served as a gateway for North Korea to access the U.S. financial system.
 Authorities said 17 percent of Dandong's customer transactions in the bank's U.S. accounts had ties to North Korea.

-Anthony Ruggiero, a former senior Treasury official in the Office of Terrorist Financing and Financial Crimes, said the action against Bank of Dandong was the first time U.S. authorities sought to punish a Chinese bank accused of helping North Korea.
+Anthony Ruggiero, a former senior Treasury official in the Office of Terrorist Financing and Financial Crimes, said the action against Bank of Dandong was the first time U.S. authorities had sought to punish a Chinese bank accused of helping North Korea.

-The action would immediately cause Western firms to cut off any transactions with Bank of Dandong, he said.
+It would immediately cause Western firms to cut off any transactions with Bank of Dandong, he said.
 It may also cause financial institutions in Western Europe and the United States to further scrutinize whether their Chinese business could have links to North Korea.

 "The designation will make reputable Western banks ask questions about larger financial institutions in China," said Ruggiero, who is now a senior fellow at the non-profit Foundation for Defense of Democracies.

-Reporting by David Brunnstrom and Joel Schectman; Additional reporting by Jeff Mason in WASHINGTON, and Meng Meng and Shu Zhang in BEIJING; Editing by Diane Craft and Paul Tait
+Reporting by David Brunnstrom and Joel Schectman; Additional reporting by Jeff Mason in WASHINGTON, and Meng Meng, Shu Zhang, Ben Blanchard and Christian Shepherd in BEIJING; Editing by Diane Craft and Paul Tait